 But largely you’re getting the same core specs from last year: Namely, a 4K TV with three types of HDR support including Dolby Vision, the built-in Roku operating system and a full-array panel - all of which TCL is selling for an unbelievably low $649 for the 55-inch 55R617, and $999 on the 65-inch 65R617.
 The brand new 75-inch 75R615 is a leap and only sold through Best Buy for $1,799.

 Said simply, if there’s a better value TV on the market, we’ve yet to see it.

-[Update: TCL is bringing its brand of low-cost TVs over the border to Canada: Starting in November, the premium 6-Series will be available in Canada in two versions, a 55-inch model (55R617-CA) that will sell for CA$849, and a 65-inch model (65R617-CA) will be on offer for CA$1249.]
+It's also worth noting that TCL is bringing its brand of low-cost TVs over the border to Canada: Starting in November, the premium 6-Series will be available in Canada in two versions, a 55-inch model (55R617-CA) that will sell for CA$849, and a 65-inch model (65R617-CA) will be on offer for CA$1249.

 Before we dive too deep into it, It should be stated that there are three different models of the TV, each of which are available in 55-, 65-, and 75-inch variations.
 There’s the R615 model, which comes with a standard remote and can be found for $50 less than the usual MSRP of its older sibling, the R617, which offers a smart remote with a microphone for voice search built straight into it.
 (Pro tip: Spring for the smart voice remote - it makes searching for content 100 times easier than typing it in by hand.)

 For our review, we were shipped a 55-inch R617, but you can apply the vast majority of what’s said here to both the R615 and R617 in both the 55- and 65-inch versions.